FAR-Lab/RealtimeAudioClassification/Lab-2.-Making-the-Stanford-Sounds-Dataset.md

 The data that goes into the neural network is instrumental to what you can get out of it.
 This lab is focused on helping us to understand the curation of audio data.

 As a group, you will all canvas the campus to capture interesting  sounds.
 This endeavor is the beginning of what we hope will be a larger effort to make a Stanford equivalent to the Urban Sounds Dataset.
-There is not, as yet, a dataset focused on the sounds that we might find on a college campus, and yet, that is where most of thee machine learning researchers live.
+There is not, as yet, a dataset focused on the sounds that we might find on a college campus, and yet, that is where most of the machine learning researchers live.

 ## Sources